 Ensuring Safety: Key Considerations for Your Golf Cart BMS

-The core function of a golf cart's Battery Management System (BMS) is to monitor battery status in real time, balance individual cells, set multiple safety limits, and adapt to complex environments, thereby preventing overcharge, overdischarge, short circuits, and overheating.
+The core function of a golf cart's Battery Management System is to monitor battery status in real time, balance individual cells, set multiple safety limits, and adapt to complex environments, thereby preventing overcharge, overdischarge, short circuits, and overheating.

 The BMS must be strictly matched to the battery type, such as lithium iron phosphate or lead-acid, and used in conjunction with proper operation and maintenance procedures to ensure the battery operates safely and reliably under conditions like frequent starts and stops, temperature fluctuations, and high humidity on the golf course.